izumisu/blog/index.md

 1. The uniapp in wechat, which is kind of web app, could help me done a lot, like checking map, buying food and calling taxi.
 Also, wechat itself has the QRcode payment function.
 2. I seldom use outside net on my phone, but mainly on my desktop, so DuckDuckGo and Clash are not that important, Bing is enough.
 3. I have revoked the accounts of online shopping apps(Alipay, Taobao, etc), because I find a strange thing: the things which are bought from online shopping, in the past decade, seldom are my truly need.
-And in this process, I form a bad consume habit: spending early.
+And in this process, I formed a bad habit: spending early.

 ---